Autumn in Korea | 48 Exceptional Places to See Breathtaking Fall Foliage in 2023

 Bukhansan is one of the best places to see magical fall foliage near Seoul.
 It’s full of gorgeous hiking paths, rocky peaks, serene temples, and a lot of ajeossi and ajumma joyfully drinking makgeolli and eating kimbap.
 You might even be invited to join a picnic.

 Bukhansan National Park holds the distinct honour of being the “Most Visited National Park per Unit Area,” in the Guinness Book of World Records, due to its proximity and easy access from Seoul.
 Undoubtedly, the popular hiking trails will be incredibly busy during autumn in Korea, so prepare yourself for pretty epic crowds.
+Join a guided hiking / climbing tour here.

 Check out hiking routes and info for Bukhansan National Park here.